 As times change and cultural norms evolve, families no longer live with or near one another as much as in the past.
-Nuclear families separate when the kids move out, sometimes across the country or even across the world, and when work or other opportunities take them to new places.
+Nuclear families separate when the kids move out (sometimes across the country or even across the world), and when work or other opportunities take them to new places.

 Of course, new technologies like social media and live webcam videos help keep us connected despite distance barriers and time spent apart.
 However, family reunions — events that bring families together from all corners of the country and the world — are a wonderful way to assemble your loved ones in one place.

 Families are always growing and changing, and it’s not always enough to watch it happen on social media or the holiday photo cards you get once a year.
-Reunions are great ways to reconnect with one another as new family members come into the fold through birth, marriage or other partnerships.
+Reunions are a great way to reconnect with one another as new family members come into the fold through birth, marriage or other partnerships.

-If you’ve decided that it’s high time you brought your family back together but have no idea how to plan it out, you’ve come to the right place.
+If you’ve decided that it’s high time you brought your family back together but have no idea how to execute it out, you’ve come to the right place.
 Whether it’s for a week or just a weekend, here are some ideas to help you get organized and plan the big event:

 First, decide whom to invite.
 Family reunion ideas are often centered around one “side” of the family tree, perhaps branching off from a central matriarch or patriarch — like a grandmother and grandfather — and then continuing down from there.

-For smaller families, family gatherings might include both sides of a family — such as a husband and wife, both of their parents and each of their siblings’ families.
+For smaller families, gatherings might include both sides of a family — such as a husband and wife, both of their parents and each of their siblings’ families.
 Other people plan gatherings around important events like weddings, births, wedding anniversaries, or vow renewals to take advantage of the opportunity when people are coming together anyway.

-Once you decide whom to invite, choose a point person within each nuclear family.
+Once you decide whom to invite, choose a point-person within each nuclear family.
 This can be your point of contact when asking questions about budget, travel preferences, activities, food, and more.
 You can also save money on invitations by sending only one invite per household.